 What do we now know to be the insurance policy?

-The the preponderance of evidence that we have and in the hints that we have from people like uh former House Intelligence Committee Chairman Devin Nunez, the insurance policy was a set of investigative tactics the FBI put in place to try to corroborate or to catch the Trump campaign in the narrative that Christopher Steele was writing about.
+The preponderance of evidence that we have and then the hints that we have from people like former House Intelligence Committee Chairman Devin Nunez, the insurance policy was a set of investigative tactics the FBI put in place to try to corroborate or to catch the Trump campaign in the narrative that Christopher Steele was writing about.

-So they needed something better if they were ever going to catch the Trump collusion uh uh allegation, right?
+So they needed something better if they were ever going to catch the Trump collusion allegation, right?

 So I think the insurance policy is a series of informants that are inserted in and around the Trump campaign.

-People like Stefan Halper, who we've now been acknowledged was an informant, who is meeting with Papadopoulos and Carter Page.
+People like Stefan Halper, who we've now been acknowledged was an informant, who's meeting with Papadopoulos and Carter Page.

-I think their goal was to use those informants and trap or capture, or just find evidence of of collusion.
+I think their goal was to use those informants and trap or capture or just find evidence of collusion.

 We know that didn't happen, though, right?

-Because nine months after all those activities were put in place, all the after the insurance policy is already in place, the FISA warrants in place.
+Because nine months after all those activities were put in place, after the insurance policy is already in place, the FISA warrant's in place, what did Lisa Page tell us?

 It was unproven.